-Whether you’ve grown up going to the same corner barbershop or have a new, well-researched place on lockdown, the first step to getting the right undercut is choosing a barber you like and trust.
+Whether you’ve grown up going to the same corner barbershop or have a new, well-researched place on lock, the first step to getting the right undercut is choosing a barber you like and trust.

 Although it might be tempting to just name drop your celebrity man-crush whose look you want “copied exactly,” it’s extremely helpful to actually know some basic barbery terms.
 Yes, it can help, but not all hair types and grooming habits are created equal.

 What might work for a Hollywood A-Lister with an on-call stylist might not work for the busy everyman who can barely squeeze a cut in every two weeks.
 Sometimes scoring the right cut is as simple as telling your barber exactly what, but that you’re also open to his expert opinion.
 Read on to discover if the undercut sounds like it could be your next style to experiment with: